 Yes, you can marry anyone you like, unless it happens to violate local laws.
 Some U.S. states, for example, don't recognize a marriage between close family members or people under a certain age.
 But such situations are rare.
-The person's immigration status - legal or not - has no bearing on whether your marriage will be recognized as legal.
+The person's immigration status (legal or not) has no bearing on whether your marriage will be recognized as legal.

 Yes, as of 2013, when the U.S. Supreme Court overturned a piece of federal law called the Defense of Marriage Act (DOMA), same-sex marriages are treated like any other marriage for federal immigration law purposes.
-But you will still need to make sure that gay marriage is legally recognized in the state or country where it took place.
-This should not be a problem, since the supreme court ruled in Obergefell v.
+But you will still need to make sure that gay marriage is legally recognized under the local laws of wherever your wedding took place.
+This should not be a problem within the United States, since the U.S. Supreme Court ruled in Obergefell v.
 Hodges that no state may ban same-sex marriage.

 After successfully obtaining a green card, the immigrant spouse can, after three years as a permanent resident, apply for U.S. citizenship.
 (This assumes that you're still married and living together when the immigrant applies.
 If not, the waiting period changes to five years.)

-If all goes well at the interview, the fiance visa (K-1) will be issued.
+If all goes well at the interview, the visa (K-1) will be issued.
 Once the fiancé visa is issued, the immigrant has six months in which to use it to enter the U.S., and then another 90 days in which to get married.

-If the U.S. citizen doesn't have enough income and assets to support the immigrant at the required level, you may need to find a household member or other person in the U.S. to promise support.
+If the U.S. citizen doesn't have enough income and assets to support the immigrant at the required level, you might need to find a household member or other person in the U.S. to promise support.
 The immigrant's own assets can be counted, as well.
 But it won't help for the immigrant to get a job offer in the United States.

-Worse yet, when the wait is over and it's time to apply for a green card, your spouse will NOT be able to adjust status, but will have to leave the U.S. to attend an interview at a U.S. consulate -- where, as punishment for time spent in the U.S. unlawfully, your spouse can be barred from return for three or ten years.
+Worse yet, when the wait (if any) is over and it's time to apply for a green card, the immigrating spouse will NOT be able to adjust status, but will have to leave the U.S. to attend an interview at a U.S. consulate.
+There, as punishment for any time over six months spent in the U.S. unlawfully, the spouse can be barred from return for three or ten years.

-That's a complicated question, the answer to which depends on various factors such as whether you're married yet, whether the immigrant lives in the U.S. or overseas, and if the immigrant lives in the U.S., whether he or she is actually eligible to use the procedure known as adjustment of status.
+That's a complicated question, the answer to which depends on various factors such as whether you're married yet, whether the immigrant lives in the U.S. or overseas, and if the immigrant lives in the U.S., whether they're actually eligible to use the procedure known as adjustment of status.

 If you're confused or intimidated by the information above, you've probably already got an idea of why contacting an immigration attorney might be a good idea.
-Immigration laws are notoriously complicated, and the application procedures a forest of paperwork and arcane rules.
+Immigration laws are notoriously complicated, and the application procedures involve a forest of paperwork and arcane rules.